Our Learning Community

 The Curriculum Guide is designed to help students and families understand more about the subjects available at each year level at Avila.
 Whether they are core or elective subjects, there is an outline of the areas of study and examples of the learning activities our students can expect to be engaged in during their studies.

-Year 7 students undertake studies with their Homeroom group in Religious Education, English, Humanities, Mathematics, Science, Health and Physical Education and in two of the foreign languages (French, Indonesian and Italian) offered at the College.
-They are also introduced to specialist subjects such as Art, Music and Information Technology.
-The Better World Project is undertaken in Year 7, a cross curriculum program where students research social, economic and environmental factors that have the potential to make the world a better place in the future.
+Education, English, Humanities, Mathematics, Science, Health and Physical Education and in two of the foreign languages (French, Indonesian and Italian) offered at the College.
+They are also introduced to specialist areas including The Arts, Digital Technology and Design Technology.
+The 2040 Project is undertaken in Year 7, a cross-curriculum program where students research social, economic and environmental factors that have the potential to make the world a better place in the future.

 Year 8 students select one language to study in both Years 8 and 9.
-Two new subjects are introduced in Year 8: Food Technology and Design Technology.
+Students also have the opportunity to select electives in The Arts and Technology areas.
 The STEM-4-All program offers Year 8 students the opportunity to extend their competencies in Science, enhance metacognitive, thinking and communication skills and consolidate learning through mentoring.

 In Year 9 students start to tailor their learning to suit their individual talents and interests.
 In addition to their chosen language (French, Italian or Indonesian), students continue to study Victorian Curriculum English, Mathematics, Science and History and can also select from a broad range of Arts, Technology and Humanities electives.